klmnden/azure-docs.tr-tr/articles/data-factory/create-azure-ssis-integration-runtime.md

 $SubscriptionName = "[your Azure subscription name]"
 $ResourceGroupName = "[your Azure resource group name]"
 $DataFactoryName = "[your data factory name]"
+# For supported regions, see https://azure.microsoft.com/global-infrastructure/services/?products=data-factory&regions=all
 $DataFactoryLocation = "EastUS"

 ### Azure-SSIS integration runtime information - This is a Data Factory compute resource for running SSIS packages
 $AzureSSISName = "[specify a name for your Azure-SSIS IR]"
 $AzureSSISDescription = "[specify a description for your Azure-SSIS IR]"
-# East US, East US 2, Central US, West US, West US 2, South Central US, North Europe, West Europe, UK South, Australia East, Australia Southeast, Southeast Asia are currently supported
+# For supported regions, see https://azure.microsoft.com/global-infrastructure/services/?products=data-factory&regions=all
 $AzureSSISLocation = "EastUS"
-# For supported node sizes, see https://azure.microsoft.com/en-us/pricing/details/data-factory/ssis/
+# For supported node sizes, see https://azure.microsoft.com/pricing/details/data-factory/ssis/
 $AzureSSISNodeSize = "Standard_D8_v3"
-# Only 1-10 nodes are supported for now
+# 1-10 nodes are currently supported
 $AzureSSISNodeNumber = 2
 # Azure-SSIS IR edition/license info: Standard or Enterprise
 $AzureSSISEdition = "Standard" # Standard by default, while Enterprise lets you use advanced/premium features on your Azure-SSIS IR
 # Azure-SSIS IR hybrid usage info: LicenseIncluded or BasePrice
 $AzureSSISLicenseType = "LicenseIncluded" # LicenseIncluded by default, while BasePrice lets you bring your own on-premises SQL Server license with Software Assurance to earn cost savings from Azure Hybrid Benefit (AHB) option
-# For a Standard_D1_v2 node, 1-4 parallel executions per node are supported - For other nodes, 1-8 are supported for now
+# For a Standard_D1_v2 node, up to 4 parallel executions per node are supported, but for other nodes, up to (2 x number of cores) are currently supported
 $AzureSSISMaxParallelExecutionsPerNode = 8
 # Custom setup info
 $SetupScriptContainerSasUri = "" # OPTIONAL to provide SAS URI of blob container where your custom setup script and its associated files are stored
 # Virtual network info: Classic or Azure Resource Manager
 $VnetId = "[your virtual network resource ID or leave it empty]" # REQUIRED if you use Azure SQL Database with virtual network service endpoints/Managed Instance/on-premises data, Azure Resource Manager virtual network is recommended, Classic virtual network will be deprecated soon
-$SubnetName = "[your subnet name or leave it empty]" # WARNING: Please use a different subnet than the one used for your Managed Instance
+$SubnetName = "[your subnet name or leave it empty]" # WARNING: Please use the same subnet as the one used with your Azure SQL Database with virtual network service endpoints or a different subnet than the one used for your Managed Instance

 ### SSISDB info
 $SSISDBServerEndpoint = "[your Azure SQL Database server name or Managed Instance name.DNS prefix].database.windows.net" # WARNING: Please ensure that there is no existing SSISDB, so we can prepare and manage one on your behalf